 To introduce creases, we allow the topology T of a mesh to contain topological cubes of differing dimensions.
-The topology list T_0 for a mesh of quadrilaterals may also contain line segments and vertices.
+The topology list $T_0$ for a mesh of quadrilaterals may also contain line segments and vertices.
 These lower dimensional cells define crease curves and crease vertices in the resulting surface mesh.
-For example, the initial topology T_0 for the bounded quad surface patch of figure 1 consists of 4 faces, 8 boundary edges and 4 corner vertices.
+For example, the initial topology $T_0$ for the bounded quad surface patch of figure 1 consists of 4 faces, 8 boundary edges and 4 corner vertices.
 These extra cells were added to the mesh to ensure that the boundary curves of the limit surface were defined by the boundary of the initial mesh.
-If the vertices in this 3×3 grid are numbered $\begin{pmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \end{pmatrix}$, then the initial topology T_0 is a list of the form dim[v] as well as val[v] (now the number of cells containing v of dimension dim[v]) can be computed in a single pass through T. Given these two quantities, the averaging rule of equation 1 can be reused with the following adjustment:
+If the vertices in this $3 \times 3$ grid are numbered $\begin{pmatrix} 1 & 2 & 3 \\ 4 & 5 & 6 \\ 7 & 8 & 9 \end{pmatrix}$ , then the initial topology $T_0$ is a list of the form

-Given this new representation, multi-linear subdivision is performed as usual with each d-cube split into 2^d subcubes.
-However, cell averaging is adjusted as follows: for each vertex v, we compute $\dim[v]$, the dimension of the lowest dimension cell in T that contains v.
-In the example above, $\dim[v]$ has the values
+Given this new representation, multi-linear subdivision is performed as usual with each d-cube split into $2^d$ subcubes.
+However, cell averaging is adjusted as follows: for each vertex v, we compute dim[v], the dimension of the lowest dimension cell in T that contains v.
+In the example above, dim[v] has the values